 The course is beneficial for faculty, researchers, patient partners, health care providers, Saskatchewan Centre for Patient-Oriented Research (SCPOR) supported research teams, students, and any other individual or organization seeking to engage Indigenous communities in research.

-IRM provides researchers will the skills to respectfully engage with Indigenous communities in a culturally sensitive and appropriate manner.
+IRM provides researchers with the skills to respectfully engage with Indigenous communities in a culturally sensitive and appropriate manner.
 It provides learners with the opportunity to understand why Indigenous research methodologies are important and how they are implemented.
 Participants will also gain valuable information about the allegiance between Indigenous research methodologies and the use of decolonizing methodologies.

 In the past, research has been exploitative and harmful to Indigenous communities.
 IRM offers researchers additional tools to provide a culturally safe and appropriate manner of conducting research in partnership with Indigenous communities and organizations.